 Modernizing and equipping the infrastructure of intensive care beds in hospitals is one of the main priorities of this plan.
 A sufficient number of intensive care beds (including ventilators) is a prerequisite for the preparedness of the hospital sector.
 Currently, Georgia has 2 290 intensive care beds in 297 hospitals (including 1 297 intensive care units and 993 ambulance beds).
 As of January 2020, there were 1 749 ventilators in the country that could be used to treat respiratory distress syndrome.
 488 resuscitation specialists and 256 infectious disease specialists are responsible for the operation of these beds.
 Taking into account the scenarios of the development of the epidemic and the experience of combating COVID-19, mainly in inpatient conditions, by the end of 2020, an additional 150 beds will be created in intensive care units.
 In addition, a reserve number of ventilators (a total of 300 devices) will be purchased in case of the need for urgent mobilization.

 Additional intensive care will be provided in the branch of Rukhi of ‘Central University Clinic named after the Academician Nikoloz Kipshidze’ Ltd., ‘Batumi New Republican Clinical Hospital’ Ltd., ‘Sachkhere Regional Hospital-Polyclinic Unification’ JSC, and in the Center of the Multidisciplinary Clinic of ‘Regional Health Center’, named after O. Chkhobadze.
-Also, within the framework of a public-private partnership, the creation of an infectious disease department with an additional 40 beds for infection control at the First University Clinic of Tbilisi State Medical University is being considered.

 The Infectious Diseases, AIDS and Clinic Immunology Research Center plays a special role in combating COVID-19, which has in-depth knowledge and extensive experience in the treatment of especially dangerous infections.
 The Center is responsible for developing protocols and guidelines for the treatment of COVID-19 and other infectious diseases and promoting their implementation throughout the country.
 Within the framework of the long-term and full rehabilitation proposed by the government, it is planned to mobilize 34 million GEL in this direction.
 In the near future, in the autumn, at the expense of the internal resources of the Infectious diseases, AIDS and Clinic Immunology Research Center, its operational rehabilitation and short-term infrastructure modernization will be carried out.
 With support from the World Bank and the Asian Development Bank, an ongoing project is planning to equip the Infection Center as needed to better prepare it for the autumn/winter season.